mattische/emacs/README.md

 #go-autocomplete in emacs24-nox (ubuntu)
+1. **Install auto-complete**
-First make sure you have the correct entries for melpa in your .emacs.
+   Make sure you have the correct entries for melpa in your .emacs.
 Enter this into your ~/.emacs;

 		`(require 'package) ;; You might already have this line
 		(add-to-list 'package-archives